ptrofimov/zeroevents/README.md

 zeroevents
 ==========

 Events between processes.
-Built on top of Illuminate\Events and ZeroMQ
+Built on top of Illuminate\Events and ZeroMQ.

+It could be used for building distributed **PHP** applications and asynchronous **event** processing systems with **ZeroMQ** as transport for messages.

 ## Installation